-Access Management Audit:
+1. Access Management Audit:

-1.3 Check for any external sharing of internal documents and ensure it complies with company policies.
+1.3 Check for any external sharing of internal documents and ensure it complies with school policies.

-To verify the status here for each user we select a different table in the Users report.
+To verify the status here for each student and teacher we select a different table in the Users report.
 Under the Drive table you can find statistics and nearly every aspect of a user's Drive behavior.
 Each of the columns can be sorted to identify such concerns as excessive sharing.